 NextEra Energy Resources Development, LLC ("NextEra Development") is an indirect, wholly owned subsidiary of NextEra Energy Resources, LLC ("NEER").
 NEER is the world's largest generator of renewable energy from the wind and sun, a world leader in battery storage, and is driving the development of the green hydrogen economy.
 NEER is a subsidiary of NextEra Energy, Inc ("NEE") which conducts operations principally through two wholly owned subsidiaries - Florida Power & Light Company ("FPL"), which is the largest rate-regulated electric utility in the US as measured by retail electricity sold, and NEER.
-NextEra Energy Capital Holdings, Inc. ("NEECH"), another wholly owned subsidiary of NextEra Energy, owns and provides funding for NEER's and NextEra Energy's other operating subsidiaries.
+NextEra Energy Capital Holdings, Inc. ("NEECH"), another wholly owned subsidiary of NextEra Energy's other operating subsidiaries.
 For purposes of this application, NEER and its subsidiaries which includes NextEra Development are collectively referred to as "NextEra".